-The top three most popular esports titles as of 2021 are League of Legends, Counter-Strike: Global Offensive (CS:GO), and DOTA 2.
+The top three most popular esports titles as of 2021 are League of Legends, Counter-Strike: Global Offensive (CS:GO) and DOTA 2.

 Take a deep dive into MOBA and FPS terms

 In esports, Multiplayer Online Battle Arena (MOBA) and First-Person Shooter (FPS) are the two genres in which you’ll find the most popular esports titles.
-If you would like to discover terms that are unique to the MOBA or FPS genre, find our glossary of terms for both here:
+If you would like to discover terms that are unique to the MOBA or FPS genres, find our glossary of terms for both here:

 - Glossary of terms for First-Person Shooter (FPS)